natserract/natserract/README.md

-### Hi there! 👋
+### Hi there!
 Hi!
-My name is Alfin, I'm a frontend developer at Lawkins Singapore.
+My name is Alfin, I'm a frontend developer at Lawkins.
 Interested in React, Angular, GraphQL and tooling.
 Loves to teach code, coffee addict, and have a strong sense of design. **I'm a moslem ;)**

 - 👨‍💻  Frontend developer @lawkins
 - 💅 Active writing articles on @BaliJS forum